 The Seller will honor Saved Quotes within this validity range.
 The Seller will also honor booked quotes even if notification is received following the end of the Rates Validity Period.

-Rates Validity implies that freight rates will not be adjusted if vessel departure changes before the end of the validity period.
+Rates Validity implies that freight rates will not be adjusted if a shipment is gated in to port before the end of the validity period.

 220.127.116.11 Accessorial Charges

 Freightos supports automatic quoting for a number of accessorial charges.
 These will be added to the Quote as set forth in Appendix E – Pricing Requirements for Sellers.

 For other accessorial charges that may be added to a Shipment during execution, please provide pricing to be used as needed.
 If you provide the service but have not provided a price, then Freightos shall apply the market price to the Quote and you shall be paid the market price.